-Taking on debt with nonrecourse liability has several advantages.
-In general, when acquiring property subject to debt, the acquiring party stands to benefit more from nonrecourse debt rather than recourse.
-With that in mind, you may be asking yourself what exactly the difference is between the two.
-This article has been prepared by a Denver business attorney to discuss some of the issues related to recourse debt versus nonrecourse debt.
+Taking on debt with non-recourse liability has several advantages.
+Generally, when acquiring property subject to debt, the acquiring party benefits more from non-recourse debt rather than recourse.
+With that in mind, you may be asking yourself the difference between the two.
+A Denver business attorney has prepared this article to discuss issues related to recourse and non-recourse debt.

-Recourse debt essentially allows the creditor to come after you and your assets personally if you default on the debt obligation such as failing to repay the debt pursuant to a promissory note.
-In other words, the creditor may not only take the collateral securing the debt, but can also hold you personally liable for the difference between the debt balance and the fair market value of the collateral.
-Thus, your personal assets are at risk.
-On the other hand, with nonrecourse debt, the creditor may recapture only the collateral if the debtor defaults on the debt.
-For example, if you had a nonrecourse debt for the purchase of business assets and defaulted on the purchase note whereby the assets were purchased, the creditor could only look to the business assets purchased to recoup their money and satisfy the promissory note.
-Had the debt been recourse debt, the creditor could also collect from you individually based upon your personal assets.
-In addition to creditor issues, whether or not debt is recourse debt or nonrecourse debt can impact your basis in the asset(s) acquired with the debt.
+Recourse debt essentially allows the creditor to come after you and your assets personally if you default on the debt obligation, such as failing to repay the debt according to a promissory note.
+In other words, the creditor may not only take the collateral securing the debt but can also hold you personally liable for the difference between the debt balance and the fair market value of the collateral.
+Thus, your assets are at risk.
+On the other hand, with non-recourse debt, the creditor may recapture only the collateral if the debtor defaults on the debt.
+For example, suppose you had a non-recourse debt for purchasing business assets and defaulted on the purchase note whereby the assets were purchased.
+In that case, the creditor could only look to the business assets purchased to recoup their money and satisfy the promissory note.
+Had the debt been recourse, the creditor could also collect from you individually based upon your assets.
+In addition to creditor issues, whether or not the debt is recourse or non-recourse debt can impact your basis in the asset(s) acquired with the debt.

-Two major concerns arise in respect to the acquisition of property subject to nonrecourse debt.
-First, you must consider your basis in the property and whether the nonrecourse debt is included.
-Second, you must consider whether the nonrecourse debt is considered as part of your amount realized upon disposition of the property.
+Two significant concerns arise regarding acquiring property subject to non-recourse debt.
+First, you must consider your basis in the property and whether the non-recourse debt is included.
+Second, you must consider whether the non-recourse debt is regarded as part of your amount realized upon disposition of the property.
 The cornerstone case for these two issues comes from a famous case, Crane, which was decided in 1947.

-Another concern is whether the nonrecourse debt is included in the amount realized upon disposition of the property.
-Assuming that the nonrecourse liability was included in the basis of the property originally, if the taxpayer later chooses to sell the property, he or she will need to include the amount of the debt in the amount realized.
-The reasoning is that the taxpayer is disposing of a liability for which he was able to retain a tax benefit, and this holds the taxpayer responsible for the benefits and drawbacks on nonrecourse debt.
+Another concern is whether the non-recourse debt is included in the amount realized upon disposition of the property.
+Assuming that the non-recourse liability was included in the basis of the property initially, if the taxpayer later chooses to sell the property, they will need to have the amount of the debt in the amount realized.
+The reasoning is that the taxpayer is disposing of a liability for which he was able to retain a tax benefit, which holds the taxpayer responsible for the benefits and drawbacks of non-recourse debt.